Friday, August 21, 2015

 Alas, I was not surprised when the guy emailed me saying that he was going to seek another candidate.
 He was probably afraid of looking bad against me.
 After I successfully impressed all the corporate Vice Presidents, I still got denied.

 I wished the HR girl had not let the guy who competed against me for his job be the ONLY person to interview me.
 Had I met with the store management, I might've had a chance to get the job.
-My appeal to the three people in Chicago for jobs at other stores was timidly appreciated.
+My appeals to the leadership in Chicago for jobs at other stores was timidly appreciated.
 They said that they leave all the "local details" to the local staff.
-Such a lack of oversight.
+Evidentially, the top-level management didn't seem to care.

 Monday, August 17, 2015